See what drives us forward from our team to our values.

 The importance of a non-taxable, data-driven car allowance

-However, mileage rates carry hidden costs as well and often prove even more expensive for companies while not always sufficiently reimbursing low-mileage drivers, and mid-mileage drivers who work in expensive locations.
+However, mileage rates have hidden costs as well.
+They often prove even more expensive for companies and do not always sufficiently reimburse low-mileage and mid-mileage drivers who work in expensive locations.

-The most cost-effective way to reimburse employees tax free is what's called a FAVR allowance.
-Two key distinctives of a FAVR allowance make it fairer and more accurate:
+The most cost-effective way to reimburse employees tax-free is a FAVR allowance.
+Two key distinctions of a FAVR allowance make it fairer and more accurate:

 2.)
-Uses vehicle expense data for each employee's garage zip code to accurately predict each employee's vehicle expense needs.
+Vehicle expense data for each employee's garage zip code is used to predict each employee's vehicle expense needs accurately.

 With the right tools, your organization can offer a data-driven car allowance that increases productivity and cuts costs.
-You can start by using our policy assessment tool, which offers benchmark data to offer a sense of what your car allowance should be, and how much you could save by going tax-free.
+You can start using our policy assessment tool, which provides benchmark data to show your car allowance and how much you could save by going tax-free.

 Subscribe by email to